 Table 2 Summary of Government-Led Measures for Xiang River Management from 1979 to 2020

-Ethics and anonymity
+Ethics and Anonymity

 Civil society and environmental issues can be sensitive topics in China.
 With this in mind, we have thoughtfully assessed how our research might impact the participants in this water network.
 To maintain confidentiality, we have anonymized the identities of all individuals and organizations involved.
 However, achieving complete anonymity is challenging, given that we have identified the province where they are located.
 To the best of our ability, we have diligently ensured that the insights and arguments in this study do not negatively impact the subjects mentioned.